skorokithakis/harbormaster/README.md

 repos of the apps themselves* change.

+## Recommended secrets handling

+The recommended way for handling secrets is to add plaintext files to a `secrets/` subdirectory of the repository (e.g. `secrets/myservice.txt`) and use [git-crypt](https://github.com/AGWA/git-crypt) to encrypt them.
+That way, it's easy to add more secrets to the repository, but also only authorized people and the deployment server has access to the files.

 ## Handling data directories

 Due to the way Compose files work, you need to do some extra work to properly